Six-dimensional supermultiplets from bundles on projective spaces

-We will call $\Gamma_*(\cF)$ the graded global section module of $\cF$.
-In general, these assignments no longer give an equivalence of categories, but we can still use $\Gamma_*(-)$ to construct large families of input data for the pure spinor superfield formalism from sheaves on the projective version of the nilpotence variety.
+Finally, it is to be observed that in general the above assignments \eqref{Gammast} no longer give an equivalence of categories, but we can still use $\Gamma_*(-)$ to construct large families of input data for the pure spinor superfield formalism from sheaves on the projective version of the nilpotence variety.
 This is in particular useful in the case of $\cN=(1,0)$ supersymmetry in six dimensions, since---as we explained above---the projective version of the nilpotence variety can be identified with $\P^1 \times \P^3$ and equivariant sheaves on this space are very well understood geometrically.